neighbor-bear/fceux-for-retrogame/readme.md

 FCEUX is a cross platform, NTSC and PAL Famicom/NES and Dendy emulator

-This is a build for OpenDingux and RetroFW based on soarqin's fork with additions from gameblabla and pingflood's works and updated to the upstream version 2.4.0 (Released 24 June 2021).
+This is a build for OpenDingux and RetroFW based on soarqin's fork with additions from gameblabla, pingflood and asoderq/sydarn2 works and updated to the upstream version 2.4.0 (Released 24 June 2021).

 You can see the upstream FCEUX changelog [here](http://fceux.com/web/help/WhatsNew240.html)